dhananjaygr/InlineQuestions/100-Foundation/questions/Page5/question-01.md

 Max Answers : 2

 ## Question
-What roles do front-end and back-end developers play in web development?:
+In the context of GitHub, what does the term "fork" mean?:

 ## Options
-Option 1: Front-end developers focus on user interface design Option 2: Back-end developers manage server-side logic Option 3: Front-end developers handle database management Option 4: Back-end developers optimize website performance
+Option 1: To create a duplicate of a repository under your GitHub account

+Option 2: To merge changes from one branch into another

+Option 3: To create a new branch from an existing one

+Option 4: To revert changes made in a commit

 ## Answers
 Option 1 : 1